MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 # Explore Azure Synapse Data Explorer

+> **Note**: Due to product changes, there are some known issues with the **Create a database and ingest data** section of this lab.
+We are working to address these issues.

 In this exercise, you'll use Azure Synapse Data Explorer to analyze time-series data.

 This lab will take approximately **25** minutes to complete.